Chapter 6 Data Interpretation & Storytelling

 6.1 Data Interpretation

 At this moment in time, data interpretation is still mostly a human endeavor.
 That is, human beings are still one of the best resources we have when it comes to interpreting the results of data analyses.
 In particular, humans are capable using their potentially rich knowledge of the context (e.g., population from which data were sampled; organizational history) and theory with data-analytic findings.
 With that being said, two people who come from different backgrounds and who have different knowledge, skills, and abilities may interpret the same findings differently, especially when it comes to the perceived practical significance of the findings.
 A difference in interpretation need not necessarily be a bad thing, though, as it can lead to meaningful conversations and potentially new problems that need solutions and questions that need answers.
+Still, we must keep in mind that humans routinely make judgment and decision-making errors and apply cognitive biases, which can lead to poor data interpretations as well as poor question formulation, data acquisition, data management, and data analysis.
+For more information, please check the chapter on judgment, decision making, and bias.

 Although I treat Data Analysis and Data Interpretation & Storytelling as distinct phases in the HR Analytics Project Life Cycle, analysis and interpretation often occur iteratively, such that an analyst jumps back and forth between the two phases.
 For example, an analyst might analyze the association between employees’ levels of job satisfaction and their level of supervisor-rated performance, and then interpret the statistical and practical significance of that finding; based on their interpretation, the analyst may decide to then analyze whether that association between job satisfaction and job performance is the same or different across organizational units, followed by interpretation of the results.